 If a child displays symptoms whilst at preschool, they will be taken away from the main group and will remain with an adult while waiting to be collected.
 The isolation space will be the foyer by the front door.
 At this time, staff in contact with the child is permitted to wear PPE (face mask, gloves and apron).
-The staff member or the rest of their bubble, does not need to self-isolate unless they to display symptoms or the child is tested positive.
-If this is the case, they must self isolate for 14 days but not their household.
+The staff member or the rest of their group, does not need to self-isolate unless they too display symptoms or the child is tested positive.
+If this is the case, they must self isolate for 10 days but not their household.

 If the child needs to use the toilet whilst waiting for their parent, no one else will use the toilet until it has been disinfected.
 The hall and resources will all be cleaned thoroughly.

 NO-ONE (STAFF OR CHILD) WITH SYMPTOMS SHOULD ATTEND FOR ANY REASON.

 If a child/staff displays symptoms, they can now receive a test along with everyone else in their household.

 Tests can be booked online through the NHS website or by calling NHS 119

 If they are tested negative, they can return to pre-school after 48 hours of testing.

 If a member of the group tested positive

 If tested positive, (regardless to whether they have symptoms or not), must stay at home for 10 days from the onset of the symptoms or when they no longer have symptoms.
 Their household must self-isolate for 10 days.
 The rest of the group must be sent home and self-isolate for 10 days or until they have had the test and it proves negative.
 Other household members do not need to self-isolate.

 If the test is negative and they feel well and no longer have symptoms they can stop self- isolating and return to pre-school after 48 hours.
 They may have another cold or virus – if this is the case it is best to avoid contact with others until they are better.